-Appointed to the Little Rock Municipal Airport Commission in February 2015 and reappointed in December 2018, Commissioner Stacy Hurst is no stranger to public service.
+Appointed to the Little Rock Municipal Airport Commission in February 2015 and reappointed in December 2018, Secretary Stacy Hurst is no stranger to public service.

 Hurst was appointed by Governor Asa Hutchinson as Secretary of Parks, Tourism and Heritage.
 As a member of the governor’s cabinet, she oversees multiple agencies that preserve and enhance the state's heritage, promote tourism and oversee parks for the state of Arkansas.
 She also served as a member of Governor Hutchinson’s transition team following his election in November 2014.